-Michigan Medicine is choosing to remove its southeast Michigan facilities and physicians from the Blue Cross and BCN networks, and as of July 1, 2026, they no longer have a contract with us.
-This means there are no agreed-upon prices for physician or hospital services, which could lead to higher costs for you, if you receive care at a Michigan Medicine facility or by one of their physicians on or after July 1, 2026
+Michigan Medicine is choosing to remove its Southeast Michigan facilities and physicians from the Blue Cross and BCN networks, and as of July 1, 2026, they no longer have a contract with us.
+This means there are no agreed-upon prices for physician or hospital services, which could lead to higher costs for you, if you receive care at a Michigan Medicine facility or by one of their physicians on or after July 1, 2026.

-No, only Michigan Medicine facilities in southeast Michigan.
+No, only Michigan Medicine facilities in Southeast Michigan.

 Michigan Medicine emergency rooms are not affected, but you should only use the emergency room for emergency care.
 When you receive emergency care, you will be protected from surprise bills*, although specific cost coverage varies by plan.
-Until a new contract is reached, we encourage you to seek other in-network hospitals for emergency room, elective and non-emergency services.
+Until a new contract is reached, we encourage you to seek other participating hospitals for emergency room, elective and non-emergency services.

 *Under the No Surprises Act, the hospital cannot bill you for costs above the amount allowed by Blue Cross.